skn3/forme/README.md

  	}
  }, 'Invalid values');
  ```
  Notice in the example above we are using promise resolve / reject to indicate the result.
 This allows us to perform async operations and signal to forme when we know the answer.
+If we dont return a promise, forme will assume the result was positive.

  **state object**